wisniewskikr/chrisblog-it-java-springboot/arichitectures/rcp/grpc/springboot-helloworld-api-grpc-multiple/README.md

 -----------

 ##### Goal
 The goal of this project is to present how to implement **GRPC API** communication between **multiple Java** applications with usage **Spring Boot** framework.
 FE and BE applications communicate using GRPC API.
 User and FE communicate using REST API.
+All CRPC API classes are created in common module based on **HelloWorld.proto** file.
+This module is added as dependency in BE and FE modules.

 ##### Flow
 The following flow takes place in this project: